-- What is the primary role of your cluster (GroupWise high availability, file and print services, directory services)? - Do you need to consider splitting large clusters into multiple smaller clusters, one for each service? - By separating clusters this way, problems in one service cluster won't spill over and potentially affect other clustered services. - Splitting your clusters can also simplify administration efforts, because you can independently manage each cluster.
-Also, if you need to do a cluster update, a rolling upgrade of a six-node cluster is much easier than a rolling upgrade of a 32-node cluster. - Are you planning to implement Novell Business Continuity Clustering to allow automated management of site-to-site failovers?
+- What is the primary role of your cluster (GroupWise high availability, file and print services, directory services)? - Do you need to consider splitting large clusters into multiple smaller clusters, one for each service?

+By separating clusters this way, problems in one service cluster won't spill over and potentially affect other clustered services.

+Splitting your clusters can also simplify administration efforts, because you can independently manage each cluster.
+Also, if you need to do a cluster update, a rolling upgrade of a six-node cluster is much easier than a rolling upgrade of a 32-node cluster.

+- Are you planning to implement Novell Business Continuity Clustering to allow automated management of site-to-site failovers?
 If so, how will this affect your efforts and will your network topology be affected?
 Business Continuity Clustering lets you define which of your resources are considered "vital," so only those services move to an off-site location rather than the entire cluster. - Will a rolling upgrade help you upgrade your clustered services?

-Refer to the "Upgrading OES 2 Clusters (Rolling Cluster Upgrade)" in the OES 2 SP3: Novell Cluster Services 1.8.8 Administration Guide for Linux for detailed information.
+Refer to the "Converting NetWare Cluster Nodes to OES (Rolling Cluster Conversion)" in the OES 2015 SP1: Novell Cluster Services NetWare to Linux Conversion Guide for detailed information.